GRP Pultruded profiles Characteristics

 Low Temperature Performance

-Excellent mechanical properties at low temperatures.
+GRP profiles have excellent mechanical properties at low temperatures.

 Resin Systems and Their Characteristics